sighupio/fury-kubernetes-ingress/katalog/nginx-ldap-auth/README.md

 ## Deployment

-You can deploy Nginx LDAP Auth by running following command in the root of the project:
+You can deploy NGINX LDAP Auth by running following command in the root of the project:

 ```bash
 $ kustomize build katalog/nginx-ldap-auth/config/  | kubectl apply -f -